jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 ![](./images/tekton-elements.png)

-* Event Listener is expose via a route so the Github webhook for the application source repository can send push events to the listener
+* Event Listener is exposed via a route so the Github webhook for the application source repository can send push events to the listener
 * The event listener links template and triggers.
-* Triggers defines the binding and interceptors that will process the HTTP POST request.
+* Triggers defines the binding and interceptors that will process the HTTP POST request coming from github.
 * Trigger template defines pipeline run
-* PipelineRun reference pipeline definition.
+* PipelineRun reference pipeline definition and optionally resources.

-As PipelineRun are defined inside the TriggerTemplat, they are specifics  to each application to build.
+As `PipelineRun` are defined inside the `TriggerTemplate`, they are specifics  to each application to build.

 ### Enhancing

 We can use nexus to keep the maven downloaded jars.